Predicting Percentage of Viewers & View Time on Ads

 Significant steps in attention prediction for advertising

-With the formula, you can now use Predict to know both how many people are likely to see your assets, and the amount of time they are likely to spend viewing them.
+With the formula, you can now use Neurons to know both how many people are likely to see your assets, and the amount of time they are likely to spend viewing them.
 The table below shows examples of Attention scores and % Seen.

 Attention % % Seen